Cataract Eye Surgery

 Cataract generally develops in one eye faster than the other, so it is advisable to operate the one in worse condition first.
-But it is possible to operate on both at the same time at Centre for Sight after understanding the pros and cons of the process.
+But it is possible in exceptional situations to operate on both at the same time at Centre for Sight after understanding the pros and cons of the process.

 Does a previously done laser operation matter in cataract treatment?

 Since Lasik changes the shape of your cornea, accurate knowledge of measurements is essential for correct calculation of intraocular lenses, and it is imperative to inform your surgeon.